ciscoheat/haxedci-example/README.md

 ```
 **Important:** If you want syntax autocompletion for the RoleMethods, you need to specify a return value for them explicitly!

-### Accessors: this, self and context
+### Accessors: self and this
-A RoleMethod is a stateless method with access only to its RolePlayer and the current Context.
-You can access them through variables that is automatically available in RoleMethods:
+A RoleMethod is a method with access only to its RolePlayer and the current Context.
+You can access the current RolePlayer through the `self` identifier which is automatically available in RoleMethods. `this` is not allowed in RoleMethods, as it can create confusion what it really references, the RolePlayer or the Context.

-- `this`- Points to the current Context
-- `self` - The current RolePlayer
-- `context` - An alias for `this`.
+There are other rules enforced by the compiler that reduces the number of surprises in the code, which is one of the foremost goals of DCI - Readable code.
+Hopefully time will be found later to list them here.

 ### More about functionality and RoleMethods
 Functionality can change frequently, as requirements changes.
 The Data however will probably remain stable much longer.
 An `Account` will stay the same, no matter how fancy web functionality is available.
 So take care when designing your Data classes.
 A well-defined Data structure can support a lot of functionality through a RoleObjectContract.